Last Updated on Wednesday, 07 August 2013 20:38

 No static stretching anymore, no prove of it effectiveness in warm-up has been found.

-Co-ordination and programmed agility are instructed through light plyometrics, zigzagging through a row of markers, little shuttle runs, picking up the ball, head-roll and other similar exercises.
+Co-ordination and programmed agility are done through light plyometrics, zigzagging through a row of markers, little shuttle runs, picking up the ball, head-roll and other similar exercises.

-This transition from warm-up to high-demand periods of work is characterized by footwork drills for co-ordination, such as the Fast foot ladder, dance-like foot patterns, or read-and-react tennis ball drills similar to the baseball infielder's drills.
+This transition from warm-up to high-demand periods of work is characterized by footwork drills for co-ordination, such as the Fast foot ladder, dance-like foot patterns, or read-and-react tennis ball drills.

-This is the "conditioning" time of practice and programmed agility, but in very controlled quantities.
+This is the "conditioning" time of practice and programmed agility, but in very controlled quantities and manner.
 The potential for injury is high if you mix fatigue with high quantities of drills and prolonged elapsed time of direction change.
-Obstacle course runs are great for varied stimuli movements.
+Rugby obstacle course runs are great for varied stimuli movements.
+I run this in pairs, throw a ball, zigzag, hit a tackle back, score.
+(You get the idea...)

-At this stage, where programmable and random agility is trained, work is done with medicine ball throws, high-quality plyometrics jumping over tackle bags and contact shields, and short speed bursts.
+At this stage, where programmable and random agility is trained, work is done with medicine ball throws, high-quality plyometrics jumping over SAQ hurdes, or just plain tackle bags and contact shields, and short speed bursts.
 Tennis ball drop and recovery drills, and resistance running either by players holding each others shirts, sprint harnesses and downhill running.
+I have invested in SAQ bungees, they work great, players enjoy it.
 Or over speed running, downhill are all part of the Explosion phase.

 Look at the intensity of this work-out: this is the place for fast action, but not tongue-hanging-out fatigue.

-This stage is quite short in duration but imperative.
+This stage is quite short in duration but all important.
 Ample rest is essential.
-Here the athlete applies the day's menu of skill into high quality sport specific movements.
-Short, high intensity tag games and random agility tests work well.
-In this way, the athlete walks off the practice field with a sense of exhilaration at having moved in a fast and controlled manner
+Here the athlete applies the day's menu of skill into high quality rugby movements.
+Short, high intensity games with room to maneuver work well.
+Create the space by controlling the defence and launch the attackers by feeding the ball in the correct place and space.
+In this way, the players walks off the practice field with a sense of exhilaration at having moved in a fast and controlled manner.

 How did I use SAQ for my team?

 Remember that I coached an under 17 team and trained only 3 hours a week.
-The mobility work was an integral part but I do not have the time to do all the detail of the SAQ.
-I use ladder and hurdles, unfortunately not the resistance equipment.
+The mobility work was an integral part but I do not have the time to do all the detail of the SAQ®.
+I use ladder and hurdles, the resistance equipment I only brought in the winter period when we worked indoors and had more time.
 Did it work - look at some of the action of the players below......

 (Cameron sidesteps.......photo by Bob Ravelli)